 White should have repeated the position, and he would have achieved a draw.
 Instead, he walks into checkmate.

-Chess endgame winning Techniques with Rook + Pawn vs. Rook
+Best Chess endgame winning Techniques with Rook + Pawn vs. Rook

-A good chess strategy in a Rook + Pawn vs. Rook is for the weaker side to keep his Rook behind the Pawn and bring King in front of the Passed Pawn.
+Rook tactics and chess strategy in a Rook + Pawn vs. Rook is for the weaker side to keep his Rook behind the Pawn and bring King in front of the Passed Pawn.
 At the same time, the stronger side will try to cut the King off along files or ranks and placed his Rook behind his Pawn or place his Rook on the Queening rank.
 These positions are important to understand and remember.
 They are your foundation in Rook and Pawn ending, as are addition, subtraction, and multiplication in math.
 As these positions are complicated for beginners, they are essential to master, which can be done through practice with a coach, online, or a friend.
 I would have my students try to win against me with one minute on each of our clocks.
 They must checkmate me or demonstrate a stalemate or force draw, depending on the position.
 Each person learns differently, so find your learning style early, and you can make huge gains in your chess understanding.

 This position was analyzed by us earlier, and I think it’s important to review it.
 These positions often happen in endgames.
 It’s important to note that if Black Rook leaves the h, the file he will lose quicker.
 White Rook will occupy the vacant file and move his King into the file with the protective cover of its Rook.